Migrating PostgreSQL foreign keys to Neo4j relationships automatically

 WHERE tc.constraint_type = 'FOREIGN KEY';

 In Python, parse this result into a mapping keyed by source table — {source_table: (target_label, target_fk_property, relationship_type)} — and collect the source rows per table as {source_table: [rows]}.
-When source data originates from semi-structured payloads, integrate JSON Document Flattening & Graph Conversion logic to normalize nested arrays into flat relational rows before FK resolution.
-This ensures consistent node identifiers and prevents type fragmentation during graph projection.
+When source data originates from semi-structured payloads, integrate JSON document flattening logic to normalize nested arrays into flat relational rows before FK resolution.
 Consult the official PostgreSQL Information Schema documentation for edge-case handling around composite keys and deferred constraints.

 Constraint Anchoring & Index Pre-Warming